Assault

 • The defendant had the ability to apply force to the other person

 Violent crime charges of all sorts are taken extremely seriously by the court, and prosecutors rarely shy away from pursuing the maximum possible penalties.
 This means you need an ally on your side to help you navigate your case and stand up for your rights.
 With more than 25 years of experience, the Law Offices of Brian E. Skibby offer proven, hands-on support and representation against all sorts of criminal charges.
 We understand that those facing the criminal justice system deserve the best-quality defense possible in order to ensure a fair trial.
-Attorney Skibby has helped more than 2,000 adult and minor clients with their accusations, including hundreds of full court trials.
+Attorney Skibby has helped more than 2,000 adult and minor clients with their cases, including hundreds of full court trials.

 California Penalties for an Assault Charge